Dubiz

 Step 8 – Choose a location for your office:

+If you rent out a space, register your tenancy contract, known as “Ejari,” through the Dubai Land Department’s Ejari portal.
 Ejari is an agreement between you and the real estate agency for the office unit or shared workspace you plan to lease.
-This agreement is crucial for company registration.
-Alternatively, opting for a virtual office is also a viable option for some license types.

 Step 10 – Apply for the business license:

-Step 12 – Apply for a visa:
+Step 11 – Apply for a UAE visa:

 • License application form